hamisicodes/diary/README.md

 #### {An app that lets you add entries and dates just like a diary}, {30/3/2020}
 #### By **{Hamisi Ngao}**
 ## Description
-{This is to demonstrate what i learnt throughout the first week }
+{This is to demonstrate the angular concepts i learnt on that week  week }
 ## Setup/Installation Requirements
 * clone this repository and into the repository folder on the terminal run the command ng serve and get the link to this app to be used on your favorite browser
 * Or to make it short,use the link https://hamisicodes.github.io/diary